 The Winnebago County District Attorney will improve data infrastructure and develop diversion strategies for people with opioid use disorders using evidence-based components.
 BetaGov/Litmus at New York University (NYU) will serve as the research partner for the proposed project.

-The West Virginia Division of Justice and Community Services (DJCS) will address the opioid crisis in West Virginia by increasing the number of technology-assisted treatment services for individuals involved with the justice system because of an opioid use disorder in rural areas.
+The Justice and Community Services (JCS) section of the West Virginia Division of Administrative Services will address the opioid crisis in West Virginia by increasing the number of technology-assisted treatment services for individuals involved with the justice system because of an opioid use disorder in rural areas.
 The program plans to provide mental health services, addiction recovery services, and alternative sanctions or diversions.
 These services will be implemented through existing community corrections programs and future partnerships to provide risk and need assessments, group counseling, and individual counseling.
-The project will purchase and install the necessary hardware and software in 12 community corrections programs.
-The Office of Research and Strategic Planning, a unit within the DJCS, will provide for the research needs of the project.
+The project will purchase and install the necessary hardware and software in statewide community corrections programs.
+The Office of Research and Strategic Planning (ORSP), a unit with JCS, will provide the research needs of the project.